 An impressive spectacle of water and sound when descending 720 stairs is in the depth the cascades "The downpour" and the canyon river of the sale that in itself forms an impressive cliff a form of access is on the federal highway 190.

 The coast of Chiapas

-250 kilometers of beach between lagoons, arms of the sea, marshes, estuaries, between the mother mountain range of Chiapas and the Pacific ocean is the coast, to the southeast of Chiapas between Arriaga, Tapachula, and Tonalá.
+250 kilometers of beach between lagoons, arms of the sea, marshes, and estuaries, between the mother mountain range of Chiapas and the Pacific ocean is the coast, to the southeast of Chiapas between Arriaga, Tapachula, and Tonalá.

 In the square, you can find pre-Hispanic sculptures and impressive monuments south of Tonalá, this port edge, open sea and unbridled by its waves.

-Mouth of the sky, place where nature made the miracle impressive blue lagoon that communicates to the sea, mangroves, estuaries, a rich area of beach, amazing to the sight and to the pleasure as the bridal veil waterfalls and on the road the grave and the triumph reserve of the biosphere, an immense and deep landscape full of curves, which gives a spectacle of birds and in its depth hides rivers around
+The mouth of the sky, place where nature made the miracle impressive blue lagoon that communicates to the sea, mangroves, estuaries, a rich area of beach, amazing to the sight and the pleasure as the bridal veil waterfalls and on the road the grave and the triumph reserve of the biosphere, an immense and deep landscape full of curves, which gives a spectacle of birds and in its depth hides rivers around

 Entering the coffee route is tasting the exquisite flavour of Chiapas, the roads to get there start through Tapachula, it is possible to take Highway 200 to Escuintla and from there to approach the Las Garzas pier, which is the starting point of the excursions.

 The pearl of Soconusco